Montana Court Records

 How Do I Find Recent Arrests in Montana?

-Montana residents can access recent arrest information online or in person at law enforcement agencies.
-At the state level, recent arrest records can be retrieved from the Montana Department of Corrections (DOC) online using the Offender Search tool or in person at any DOC facility.
-Online requests are free but in-person requests might come with a fee, especially if the requester wants a copy of the arrest record.
+Montana residents may access recent arrest information online or in person at law enforcement agencies.
+At the state level, recent arrest records are retrievable from the Montana Department of Corrections (DOC) online using the Offender Search tool or in person at any DOC facility.
+Online requests are free, but in-person requests might come with a fee, especially if the requester wants a copy of the arrest record.

-Individuals can also find recent arrest information at County Sheriff’s Offices and Local Police Departments.
-Most County Sheriff's Offices have online platforms where requesters can inspect arrest records for free, while others only publicly disseminate arrest details.
-For example, the Park County, Rosebud County, and Lake County Sheriff’s Offices permit the public to view recent arrests through their Inmate Rosters.
+Individuals might also find recent arrest information at county sheriff's offices and local police departments.
+Most county sheriffs have online platforms where requesters may inspect arrest records for free, while others only publicly disseminate arrest details.
+For example, the Park County sheriff office maintains online inmate rosters that contain some arrest information.

 Are Montana Arrest Records Free?

-Alternatively, record seekers can utilize external services for arrest record searches.
-Several third-party vendors have online portals where individuals can conduct name-based searches to retrieve arrest information from multiple jurisdictions in Montana.
+Alternatively, record seekers may utilize external services for arrest record searches.
+Several third-party vendors have online portals where individuals may conduct name-based searches to retrieve arrest information from multiple jurisdictions in Montana.
 Unfortunately, third-party vendors only disseminate basic arrest information for free.
-Individuals seeking full arrest records must be willing to pay a small fee.
-This typically costs between $2.95 and $4.95 for seven (7) days of unlimited access or a monthly subscription charge ranging from $19.95 to $24.95.
+Individuals seeking full arrest records should be willing to pay a small fee.
+Such searches typically cost between $2.95 and $4.95 for seven (7) days of unlimited access or a monthly subscription charge ranging from $19.95 to $24.95.